SirBrian1234/gps_tracker/README.md

   ps -A | grep python3
   ```
-  Save the file and provide execution permissions:
+  Save the file and provide execution permissions for it:
   ```
   chmod +x gps_bundle_services
   ```